Perspective in photography is quite a confusing topic.

 Perspective photography looks at two areas.
 The definitions are:

-Our point of view.
-Or placement of the film/sensor plane in relation to the subject.
+- Our point of view.
+Or the placement of the film/sensor plane in relation to the subject.

 On a basic note, perspective gives depth.
 There are many things we can do to make a scene look more realistic.